-Weekends tend to be very busy for those interested in meeting and adopting animals.
-Appointments are not required to come and browse our available animals, but due to extremely high demand on Saturdays and Sundays, there may be a 1-3 hour wait to meet or adopt an animal.
+Weekends tend to be very busy for those interested in meeting and adopting dogs and puppies.
+Appointments are not required to come and browse our available dogs/puppies, but due to extremely high demand on Saturdays and Sundays, there may be a 1-3 hour wait to meet or adopt a dog or puppy.
 We will do our best to accommodate all visitors, but to guarantee time with our adoptions counselors, please sign up for an appointment window.
 Thank you for your patience and understanding!

 How to Adopt

 Walk-in adoptions are open at our Peter Detkin and Michelle Oates Detkin Animal Community Center.

 - Thursday 12 p.m. – 7 p.m.